Gripe Sites: Monetizing Your Pain?

 It's sometimes hard to tell if these gripe sites exist for a noble purpose (to help consumers) or if they're actually in the business of monetizing other peoples' pain.

 PissedConsumer.com bills itself as "a leading consumer advocacy and review platform by the people and for the people."
 The site helps consumers with an axe to grind by amplifying their complaints via Youtube and other social media channels.
 But gripes can fly in both directions.
 Often, the companies being targetted by allegedly aggrieved consumers believe that they have been falsely accused.
 Unfortunately, all gripe sites are prone to complaints posted by competitors pretending to be a customer.
 So PissedConsumer does have a process called the Legitimacy Verification Program, in which a neutral third-party will review a consumer complaint (on behalf of a business) and remove a posting if it is deemed to be without merit.
-But it costs $1200 to initiate the process -- ouch.
-TrustPilot rates PissedConsumer as "Poor" with an 79% negative rating.
+But it costs between $1200-$2000 to initiate the process -- ouch.
+TrustPilot rates PissedConsumer as "BAD" with an 85% negative rating.

 The Ripoff Report is another site which seems to have as many complaints about it, as there are complaints logged there.
 The site has a checkered history of lawsuits and countersuits, and some vocal critics who liken it to extortion.
 Ripoff Report allows anyone to post any type of complaint, and does not investigate, confirm, or corroborate the accuracy of any claims.
 They do allow a business to post a reponse or rebuttal, but will not remove complaints.
 To have false complaints removed, a VIP Arbitration option is available, with costs starting at $2000.
 Somehow this reminds me of the time when my Dad took us to a baseball game, and we found all four tires flat upon returning to our car, which was parked next to ... a tire repair shop.